 Also, the photos don’t offer any crispness or detail, and all the heavy videos and games look choppy and pixelated.

 The Samsung’s new device, considering its limitations is a good little performer.
 It booted up in about 25 seconds and felt responsive throughout.
 Its CPU is a middle-end which is compatible to satisfy the simple daily use but would lag behind if the intensity of the work increases.
 This a low tier device and the combination of quad-core and large screen sounds impressive, but it really isn’t.
 It scored 565 on GeekBench 4 (single-core) and GeekBench 4 (multi-core), which is greater than its predecessor but relatively too small than Samsung’s mid-range and premium smartphones.

 The game performance on Grand Prime Plus is mid-level where any heavy game with 3D imaging that would make your head spin.
 The game graphics tend to go very weird, but the good news is that there are a lot of outfits optimize games for budget devices, so graphics are still engaging, if not the height of perfection.

-Grand Prime Plus comes with 2600 mAh removable Li-ion in battery which isn’t terribly impressive on its own which will last a full work day given the battery is fully charged and the intensity of work is not too high.
-Unlike Samsung’s higher end devices, it charges a bit slow.
-It reaches from 0 to 100% in average 2.5-3 hours with the official charger that is provided in the box.
+Grand Prime Plus comes with 2600 mAh removable Li-ion in battery which isn’t terribly impressive on its own which will last a full workday given the battery is fully charged and the intensity of work is not too high.
+Unlike Samsung’s higher-end devices, it charges a bit slow.
+It reaches from 0 to 100% on average 2.5-3 hours with the official charger that is provided in the box.

 - 8-megapixel rear camera